 The trend in the artisanal production of products derived from cannabis (wax (oil), resin, honey, etc.), already reported in previous years, is spreading geographically and moving outside its limited audience, although it has not yet reached the mainstream.
-These practices are essentially individual and the processed substances are not found back on the market.
+These practices are mainly individual, but since the end of 2019, these processed products are gradually finding their way onto the market.
+They are offered for sale through resale networks at deal points and for delivery.

 Vaping or e-cigarette use is still gaining interest among cannabis users (Bordeaux, Lille, Lyon, Marseille), due to the lack of combustion avoiding the formation of carcinogenic agents.
 Vaping is presented as eliminating the need for tobacco use, often perceived as solely responsible for the negative somatic effects of cannabis use (Cadet-Taïrou et al. 2017).

-In the first six months of 2018, the visibility of substances presented as containing cannabidiol (CBD), e.g. e-liquids for electronic cigarettes, has considerably increased on the French market, notably due to being sold in specialised drop-in centres (see section T3 of the 2018 and 2020 Policy workbook).
-They offer a solution for cannabis users where there is an identified interest, particularly among older users, in stopping (replacing) their substance use.
-Certain non-users hope to discover sedative effects, particularly to promote sleep.
+In 2018, the visibility of substances presented as containing cannabidiol (CBD), e.g. e-liquids for electronic cigarettes, has considerably increased on the French market, notably due to being sold in specialised drop-in centres (see T3.1 of the 2021 Policy woorkbook).
+They respond to an interest already identified among cannabis users, particularly older ones who wish to stop or reduce their consumption.
+Some non-users hope to find sedative effects, especially to help them fall asleep.
+These CBD use strategies that are still observed in 2020.